ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 ### MOSRS Authentication

-The ACCESS models which use _Cylc_ require a connection to the MOSRS mirror on Gadi.
+The ACCESS models which use _Cylc_ require a connection to the MOSRS mirror on _Gadi_.
 To connect to this mirror, you must first authenticate your MOSRS credentials with:

 ```
 mosrs-auth